Talent Hoarding in Organizations: Evidence from Workers: Effects of Manager Rotations

-\textit{Departure Costs.}---Another prediction is that managers hoard talent more when the costs of worker departures are larger.
+Panel~A shows that the average effect of a manager rotation on application rates is 2.3 percentage points.
+Panel~B of Figure~\ref{fig:mechanism_departurecost} shows that a one-standard-deviation increase in worker quality is associated with a 1.2 percentage point larger increase in applications following a manager rotation ($p$ = 0.000).
+The positive and statistically significant interaction confirms that higher-quality workers are much more responsive to manager rotations, consistent with the idea that they face stronger hoarding incentives ex ante. \textit{Departure Costs.}---Another prediction is that managers hoard talent more when the costs of worker departures are larger.
 I test this prediction using two measures of departure costs.
 The first measure is the number of other workers in the team, since a larger team contains more workers that can compensate for a teammate's departure.
-Panel B of Figure \ref{fig:mechanism_departurecost} presents effects of manager rotations for workers in the bottom and top quartiles of team size.
+Panel C of Figure~\ref{fig:mechanism_departurecost} shows that the effect of manager rotations on applications is significantly larger in smaller teams.
+The figure plots the interaction of manager rotations with a standardized (negated) measure of team size, so that positive coefficients indicate stronger effects for smaller teams.
 By including detailed worker and position characteristics, this analysis compares workers with similar qualifications in similar positions, but in teams of different sizes.
-Applications increase by 3.5 percentage points among workers in small teams with four or less teammates, but only by 1.7 percentage points in large teams with 10 or more teammates ($p$-value of difference=0.030).
+A one-standard-deviation decrease in team size is associated with a 0.7 percentage point larger increase in applications following a manager rotation ($p$ = 0.008).
 Measuring departure costs using the average number of days required to fill a worker's vacated position yields similar results.
-Panel C of Figure \ref{fig:mechanism_departurecost} compares effects for high-cost workers (more than 140 days to fill a vacancy) to low-cost workers (less than 112 days).
-Applications among workers who are hard to replace increase by 2.3 percentage points, compared to 1.2 percentage points for those who are easier to replace ($p$=0.107).

-\textit{Talent Hoarding Propensity.}---The impacts of manager rotations are strongly correlated with direct measures of managers' propensities to hoard talent.
-Panel D of Figure \ref{fig:mechanism_departurecost} compares the impacts of rotations between managers with a high versus low propensity to hoard talent, using my measure of talent hoarding based on the suppression of potential ratings (described in detail in Section \ref{sec:managers}).
-Applications increase by 3.4 percentage points when a manager with a high propensity to hoard talent rotates, but only by 1.4 percentage points under managers with a low propensity to hoard talent ($p$-value of difference=0.008).
-The framework also predicts that hoarding-prone managers have larger impacts on more productive workers.
-Figure \ref{fig:mechanism_heteroquality} confirms this prediction, indicating that rotation effects of hoarding-prone managers are concentrated among high-quality workers.
+Panel~D of Figure~\ref{fig:mechanism_departurecost} shows that a one-standard-deviation increase in replacement duration is associated with a 0.54 percentage point increase in the application effect following a rotation ($p$ = 0.056).
+These results support the prediction that workers in roles with higher departure costs are more subject to hoarding behavior.